top of page

 We all must make every effort to understand the Bible correctly.
 Understanding will often take much time, mind, meditation, prayer, consulting with others, trying to obey and so on.

-Psalm 106:7 NKJV
+Psalm 106:7 KJV

-Matthew 13:19 NKJV
+Matthew 13:19 KJV

 People wonder why God did not write the Bible like a cookbook.
 All easy to understand and follow.
 The work required to correctly understand the Bible promotes and causes a better relationship with God and with others.
 When you work to understand God‘s word, you do not work alone, but alongside the Holy Spirit.
 A better relationship with God always brings about better relationships with people as well.

-John 16:13A NKJV
+John 16:13A KJV

-John 14:26 NKJV
+John 14:26 KJV

-[26] But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.
+[26] But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.

-2 Timothy 2:7B NKJV
+2 Timothy 2:7B KJV

 Recent Posts